 There’s no denying laughter is the best medicine, and it’s not just a popular saying.
 There is ample scientific evidence to back this claim up.
 Engaging in genuine laughter on a regular basis is good for your body and your brain.
 In fact, the more you laugh, the better your overall health is going to be.
 Laughter improves immunity and the cardiovascular system, but its effects on the brain are truly amazing.
 Let’s look at all the amazing ways laughter improves our lives, and more specifically, our brains.

 Anatomy of laughter

-Laughing is considered one of the most natural and instinctive expressions available to humans.
-But what goes on behind the skull during a laugh is not even remotely simple.
-Laughter, in fact, uses a sizable chunk of the brain by connecting and working out several areas at once.
+Laughing is considered one of the most natural and instinctive expressions humans are capable of.
+But what goes on behind the skull while you’re laughing is far more complex.
+Laughter uses a sizable chunk of the brain by connecting and working out several areas at once.
 Let’s break down the journey of a laugh in your brain as revealed by humor researcher Peter Derk’s experiment:

 - Analysis of words or situations happens in the left side of the cerebral cortex.

-- The large frontal lobe and the limbic system beneath the cortex (that processes nuanced emotions) get activated.
+- The large frontal lobe and the limbic system beneath the cortex— the area that processes nuanced emotions—gets activated.

 - The right side of the cortex works out the distinct trigger of laughter, or in lay terms, ‘gets’ the joke.

 - Brainwaves are sent out to sensory processing areas located in the occipital lobe.

 - The areas responsible for motor functions are activated to produce the physical ‘act’ of laughing.

 Benefits of Laughter